Comparison of Firewalls and Intrusion Detection Systems (IDS)

 • Stateful inspection firewalls: These go a step further, analyzing the entire conversation between two devices, not just individual packets.
 They not only check IDs but also verify ongoing communication, ensuring it adheres to established protocols.
 Imagine guards keeping track of ongoing conversations at the gatehouse to ensure no suspicious activity.

 • Proxy firewalls: These act as intermediaries, intercepting all traffic and relaying it after thorough inspection.
+They can be in the form of static ISP proxies, VPN or web proxies.
 Here, the guards themselves interact with vendors outside the castle walls, ensuring only approved goods enter.

 • Next-generation firewalls (NGFWs): These are the Swiss Army knives of firewalls, offering advanced features like deep packet inspection, application control, and intrusion prevention capabilities.
 Consider them highly skilled guards equipped with cutting-edge technology for a comprehensive defense.